Effective Date: April 15, 2015

 cc.
 Assistant Administrator for Procurement.

 ee.
 Assistant Administrator for Strategic Infrastructure.

 ff.
-Executive Director, Headquarters Operations.
+Executive Director, NASA Shared Services Center.

 1.3 Line of Succession.
 In the following order: Deputy Administrator; Associate Administrator; and Chief of Staff.
 The process for designating an Acting Administrator is set forth at 5 U.S.C. §3345 et. seq.